TiagoApolinario/CodingChallengeSB/README.md

 For a real world scenario I would also have had written integration tests using SpecFlow to come up with different scenarios.
 This integration tests would target the APIs inside the "DepthChartsWeb" project.
 That would not only increase the code coverage but would also be testing the data layer.

+Note that for the queries written using Entity Framework, I am not taking performance into consideration for this exercise

 # Getting Started
 To run + analyze the implemented solution, please use one IDE of your choice like: Visual Studio, Rider or VS Code